 For me, the movie felt very biased.
 The references to doctors cited for their studies and research seems to be there simply to create fear and make people panic and jump to extracting their root canal treated teeth.

-I decided to find those studies referenced in “Root Cause”, and others that supported and disagreed with these claims and found some interesting things in the process.
-I’ll write about this in, “Root Cause” Analysis Part 2: Root Canal
+I decided to find those studies referenced in the documentary as well as others that supported and disagreed with these claims.
+I found some interesting things in the process which I share in part two.
+Read “Root Cause Netflix Documentary” Part Two.

-If you have any questions about the “Root Cause” documentary or are interested to find out more about your particular situation, call 905-338-6684 or fill out the form below.
+If you have any questions about the “Root Cause” documentary, root canal treatment, or are interested to find out more about your particular situation, call 905-338-6684 to get in touch with holistic dentist Dr.Agatha Bis.
+To book an appointment at our Oakville dental clinic, click here, or fill out the form below.

 Root Cause.
 Directed by Frazer Bailey, performance by Ben Purser.
 Netflix, 2019.
 Netflix, https://www.netflix.com/ca/title/81000862